vasyutin/qnetmap/readme-build.txt

 3. How to build with Visual Studio

-By now we supply solutions for the following versions of Visual Studio.
-Assumed that you defined environment variable QTDIR for the 32-bit version of Qt.
-If yiu want to build with 64-bit version of Qt you have to define the variable QTDIR64 pointing to the root folder.
+By now we supply solution (.sln) with the project files (.vcproj) files for the Visual Studio 2008 with Qt4 and for the Visual Studio 2008 with Qt5.
+We assume that the environment variable QTDIR is defined for the 32-bit version of Qt.
+And it contains the path for the Qt root folder (thus the path to the Qt binaries is '%QTDIR%\bin').
+If you want to build QNetMap against the 64-bit version of Qt you have to define the variable QTDIR64 pointing to the root folder of the 64-bit Qt distribution.

-The Qt VS integrator is not necessaryto be installed.

-Just open the right project for yours VS and Qt version.

-The solution/projects for the newer/older versions of Qt and Visual Studio can be derived from the supplied.

-5. Building with Visual Studio 2010 and Qt5

-6. Building with Visual Studio 2013 and Qt5
+You don't have to install 'Visual Studio Add-in for Qt' to build QNetMap.
+More than that this add-in can unexpectedly change the solution/project's settings before the build process.
+Thus the usage of 'Visual Studio Add-in for Qt' is not recommended.

+To build QNetMap open the proper 'solution' file (/projects/VS2008_Qt4/qnetmap.sln for Visual Studio 2008 with Qt4 or /projects/VS2013_Qt5/qnetmap.sln for Visual Studio 2013 with Qt5) and start the build process.

+The compiled binaries will be placed in the folder /build/<Platform>/<Configuration>, where the 'Platform' is 'Win32' or 'x64' and the 'Configuration' is 'Debug' or 'Release'.

-7. Building Russian translation
+4. How to build Russian translation

-If you want to build a Russian translation for the QNetMap you can make it by using the scripts in the folder

-run the script which is placed in the folder /translations.
-The script /translations/win_compile_translations.cmd is user for Windows and script /translations/lin_compile_translations for Linux.
-These scripts compile the translation file named qnetmap_ru.ts and save it in the binaries folder.
+If you want to build a Russian translation for the QNetMap you can make it by using the scripts in the folder /translations/scripts.
+Under Windows use script /translations/scripts/win/compile_vs.cmd for the version build with Visual Studio and script /translations/scripts/win/compile_qmake.cmd for the version build with 'qmake'.
+Under Linux run script /translations/scripts/win/compile.sh.
+These scripts will compile the translation file named 'qnetmap_ru.ts' and save it in the binaries folder.

- (2008 with Qt4, 2010 with Qt5, 2013 with Qt5)